pauline-segi/DRF_project/README.md

 ### How To Run
 {{ What steps to take to run this code }}

+I wasn't too sure what you were after here..
+So I'm hoping I'm on the right track..

+1. Clone my Github Repo for the project onto your own computer, and in the appropriate location.
+2. You'd then want to setup your Virtual Environment (or venv) when you're in the folder with the 'manage.py' file
+3. Then you'll activate the venv environment
+4. You'll then install anything you may need, like we installed pip
+5. You can apply and make your migrations
+6. Then you can create a superuser to have full access in the app
+7. And then you're ready to run the app!

 ### Updated Database Schema
 {{ Updated schema }}